Quang-Vinh/StatsCan-Api-Scripts/README.md

-# Stats Can API Usage
+# Stats Can API Scripts
 Some scripts to update tables using the StatsCan API https://www.statcan.gc.ca/eng/developers/wds/user-guide

 # Scripts